who-biz/verus-pbaas/README.md

 Verus's fee market presents a unique opportunity for a coin that has already reached its max supply and will emit no new coins.
 Actions taken by users via id generation, cross-chain conversions, and more, will provide greater block rewards to miners.
 Combined with merge mining capabilities on Verus, this is a big improvement in theoretical security model for CHIPS.

-The options below will generate a `chipstensec` blockchain, as well as a gateway converter `Cashier.chipstensec`.
+The options below will generate a `chipstensec` blockchain, as well as a gateway converter `bridge.chipstensec`.

 <h4 id="options-chipstensec">`definecurrency` options for `chipstensec` and justifications</h4>